 As a covered entity, you send your encounter (visit) data to your TPA , and your pharmacy sends the prescription data.
-The TPA matches, and the pharmacy orders from the covered entity’s 340B account to replenish the drugs.
+The TPA matches when it determines that 340B qualification criteria has been met, and the pharmacy orders from the covered entity’s 340B account to replenish the drugs.

 Using its proprietary software system, ProxsysRx monitors every prescription your organization fills, and identifies every eligible prescription generating sufficient savings to justify the time and effort.
 This extra layer of monitoring improves compliance, while ferreting-out hidden opportunities for more 340B savings.

 ProxsysRx will work with you to determine how aggressively you want to pursue 340B savings, then maintain comprehensive records on every prescription applied for — always assuring you of complete compliance.

 How do I assure I am compliant under 340B Regulations?